BestOfDate

 Television shows

-Television shows that people were watching in January 1950.
+Television shows in January 1950

 The Lone Ranger